 This is your space to design your life and take the next steps forward to the career of your dreams.
 If you’re new to planning a career, or need help with any part of the job application process, the Walter Center’s undergraduate peer coaches can guide you.
 Check-in at the Welcome Desk on the 2nd floor of Ernie Pyle Hall.

-Do you need a professional portrait for your Handshake profile, LinkedIn or other social media?
+Do you need a professional portrait for your Handshake profile, LinkedIn, or other social media?
 Drop into the Walter Center!
-These photos are free, taken outdoors, and you’ll receive your photo back within a week.
+These photos are free, taken outdoors, and you’ll receive your photo in your IU email within a week.

 Get Academic Credit While You Explore Careers

 Want to learn about your career options, get ready for the job search, and build your portfolio?
 Interested in discovering your calling?
 Eager to get real-world experience—and get college credit for it?
 Take one of our career and internship courses.